Infected Tattoo: Causes, Stages, & How To Identify It

 • Intense pain: While some discomfort is expected, if you experience sharp or increasing pain, it’s a cause for concern.

 • Spreading rash: Watch for the appearance of a rash that extends beyond the tattooed area.
-This may suggest a potential infection.
-You may also notice bumpy skin.
+If you notice bumpy skin, it could be a symptom of a tattoo rash.

 • Sweating: Avoid strenuous activities that may cause excessive sweating or friction on the healing tattoo as it may cause infections.
 Give it at least 1 to 2 weeks before resuming your high-intensity workouts.